thin-edge/thin-edge.io/docs/src/requirements/child-devices.md

 5) The child device process itself is resposible for pushing these binaries to the physical device itself and applying it there.
 6) Each child device has a unique ID that can be used to identify/distinguish between them

+TODO: Add somehow statement below as definition:
+"PLCs are already long time in production-line and no additional software can be installed (e.g. MQTT client) or configuration changed, to make the PLC capbable to communicate with the thin-edge device.
+That is to avoid any risc in the production line.
+Instead the thin-edge device must use existing interfaces from the PLC."

 ## Questions
 1) Are child devices and their unique IDs static and known at thin-edge provisioning time, or do they dynamically get connected to thin-edge?
 2) Should thin-edge provide routing of data between child devices (from one child device to another)?